SebastianLeimbacher/CelltypeR/README.md

 R library "CelltypeR"

-Workbooks for analysis steps.
+Workbook for analysis steps and usage of CelltypeR functions.
-Workbooks for creation of figures.
+Workbooks for creation of figures organized by figure.
+Data folder with raw flow cytometry data (sample.fsc), reference matrix for correlation predicitons,

-To install the CelltypeR library
+# To install the CelltypeR library

+'''
 devtools::install_github("RhalenaThomas/CelltypeR/CelltypeR")
+'''